ttakahashi21/website/content/en/docs/concepts/storage/persistent-volumes.md

   used.
 Invalid values are any core object (objects with no apiGroup) except for PVCs.
 * The `dataSourceRef` field may contain different types of objects, while the `dataSource` field only allows PVCs and VolumeSnapshots.

+In case of enabling the `CrossNamespaceVolumeDataSource` feature gate, there are three important differences between the `dataSource` field and the `dataSourceRef` field that users should be aware of: .

+* While the `dataSource` field only allows two specific types of objects, the `dataSourceRef` field allows any non-core object, as well as PersistentVolumeClaim objects.
+* While the `dataSource` field ignores disallowed values (dropping them), the `dataSourceRef` field preserves all values, and generates an error if a disallowed value is specified.
+* While the `dataSource`field only allows local objects, the `dataSourceRef` field allows objects in any namespaces.

 Users should always use `dataSourceRef` on clusters that have the feature gate enabled, and fall back to `dataSource` on clusters that do not.
 It is not necessary to look at both fields